In -- Vocalists — All (LPs, CDs, Vinyl Record Albums) -- Dusty Groove is Chicago's Online Record Store

 CD, LP, Vinyl record album cover art

 ✨✧ Lorez AlexandriaAlexandria The Great ...
-CD
+LP

 A beautiful album from Lorez Alexanderia – one of her two excellent sessions for Impulse!
 The record was cut after Lorez recorded some great sides for the Argo label – and it works off the strength of those sides, taking her unique vocal approach, forged in R&B, but smoothed by jazz, into a whole new level of expression!
 The backing is great – small combo, with featured musicians who include Bunk Shank and Paul Horn on reeds, and Victor Feldman and Wynton Kelly on piano – all working with moody, soulful arrangements that are a perfect accompaniment to Lorez' beautiful voice.
 Includes the cuts "Get Me To The Church On Time", "Satin Doll", "Show Me", "The Best Is Yet to Come", "I'm Through With Love", and 5 more!
-CD
+LP, Vinyl record album

 (Out of print.)